r23/MyOOS/blog/wordpress/wp-content/plugins/really-simple-captcha/readme.txt

 == Changelog ==

+= 1.8.0.1 =

+* The required WordPress version changed to 3.9 and higher.
+* Tested on WordPress 4.1.

 = 1.8 =

 * The required WordPress version changed to 3.7 and higher.
 * Introduce normalize_path() to normalize file paths on different file systems.

-= 1.7 =

-* The required WordPress version changed to 3.5 and higher.
-* Remove spaces from response automatically as some users misthink there are spaces between letters.

-= 1.6 =

-* Bundled font changed to Gentium Basic 1.1.
-* Some workarounds for infrequently reported problems on Windows server.
-* Do temp file cleanup every time before generating CAPTCHA image.

-= 1.5 =

-* The required WordPress version changed to 3.2 and higher.
-* Use plain text file as answer file (again).
-This time, hash value generated with hash_hmac() is stored in the file.